marekandreas/elpa/USERS_GUIDE.md

 To solve a Eigenvalue problem of this matrix with *ELPA*, one has

 1. to include the *ELPA* header (C case) or module (Fortran)
-2. to create row and column MPI communicators for ELPA (with "get_elpa_communicators")
+2. to create row and column MPI communicators for ELPA (with "elpa_get_communicators")
-3. to call *ELPA 1stage* or *ELPA 2stage* for the matrix.
+3. to call to the *ELPA driver* or directly call *ELPA 1stage* or *ELPA 2stage* for the matrix.

 Here is a very simple MPI code snippet for using *ELPA 1stage*: For the definition of all variables please have a look at the man pages and/or the online documentation (see above).
 A full version